jzanetti/Sijin_matsim/data/populationsim_test/README.md

 Note that the dataset is far from reality, and it can only be used for study purpose

+The inputs and output using this dataset are shown below:

 <p align="center">
   <img src="populationsim_Example.PNG" width="1000" title="hover text">
 </p>